« Go back or View all posts

-This time, our sales representative is selling marketing services to local businesses, they have been able to speak to the decision maker in a small business that they believe could benefit from marketing services.
+This time, our sales representative is selling marketing services to local businesses, they have been able to speak to the decision-maker in a small business that they believe could benefit from marketing services.

 Sales rep – So, do you currently have any marketing campaigns running?

-This question can be answered by a simple yes or no. It doesn’t give the salesperson much of an idea what marketing campaigns are running or how successful these are.
+This question can be answered by a simple yes or no. It doesn’t give the salesperson much of an idea of what marketing campaigns are running or how successful these are.